ninetynin/slcm_notifs/README.md

+# SERVER IS DOWN FOR NEXT 20 DAYS

 # slcm notifs
 This is a simple script which scrapes the slcm uploaded and important document details and uploads them to instagram if any of them are not present in previously scraped data
 ## Setup Guide: